Find the Worker setup for you

 You are taking a step deeper into Linux country via Docker containers.

-This is the ideal solution when you want to host locally and be able to manage one or multiple workers on your machine, but not deal with the whole technical part of setting up everything.
+This is the ideal solution when you want to host locally in a Linux VM and be able to manage one or multiple workers on the machine.

-This allows for a better cost control depending on your personal needs, without the need of strong knowledge around Kubernetes.
+The solution allows for better cost control depending on your personal needs without needing strong knowledge of things like Kubernetes, etc...

 The link below guides the creation of a docker container that provides one or more Unattended Workers to your Control Room.